When to use Pricing Strategy

 Common pitfalls

-- Empty timeframe - if there are no transactions in the chosen window, the deck is sparse.
+- Empty window - if there are no transactions in the chosen reporting period, the deck is sparse.
 Pick a wider window or confirm your transactional data has loaded.

 - Account name unset - the deck cover and narrative will reference a default placeholder.
-Set the company name on the Organization page first.
+Set the company name on the Account page first.

 - Very small product set - the category-role analysis needs enough SKUs per category to be meaningful.
 Decks generated against fewer than ~20 products tend to read more like a per-SKU summary than a strategy.